 Self-isolation is required if you have been diagnosed with COVID or had close contact with someone who has a confirmed diagnosis of COVID.
 If you have been vaccinated and have had close contact with someone who has a confirmed diagnosis of COVID, you do not have to self-isolate, but you are encouraged to be extra vigilant in watching for symptoms.
 If you are experiencing cold or flu-like symptoms, contact your healthcare provider.
 You may be told to self-isolate, which means stay at home until you receive the results of your test.
 You are also asked to continue to monitor yourself for symptoms, avoid all contact with others, and follow Snohomish Health District advice.
 If you have COVID, you must isolate until you have medical confirmation you are illness-free.
-If a student or staff person is sick, they must follow the guidance of this flowchart before they can return to school.
+If a student is sick, they must follow the guidance of this flowchart before they can return to school.
+If a staff person is sick, they must follow this flow chart.